autocrossblog/autocrossblog.github.io/_pages/about.md

 I was hooked, and have autocrossed pretty heavily (and sometimes lightly) over the past 24 years.

 This blog is a culmination of a number of projects including Project240z.com, Project350z.com and SpecFRS.com.
-Long ago I ran a website that started out as Pylon.cc, and then turned into SOLO2.ORG which for a time wa the largest autocross forum on the web.
+Long ago I ran a website that started out as Pylon.cc, and then turned into SOLO2.ORG which for a time was the largest autocross forum on the web.
 While that site isn't around anymore, it was the start of my blogging in the autocross world.